fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

 I won't expand too much the details of the encapsulation, that can be found [here](https://github.com/facebookincubator/katran/blob/1f464b97d47750ce0195cf5b7789d7524d8a1110/katran/lib/bpf/pckt_encap.h#L95), as they involve manipulating the headers, setting the right payload, src and dst and recalculating the checksum.

-It's interesting to notice that the encapsulation depends on the ip family of the real, and might be of a different family compared to the VIP.
+It's interesting to notice that the encapsulation depends on the ip family of the `real`, and might belong to a different IP family than the VIP.
 Also, the tos flags are preserved.

 ## A hidden gem